simplistix/sybil/docs/use.rst

-As a quick-start, here's how you would set up a ``conftest.py`` in the root of your project such that running `pytest`__ would check examples in your project's source code and `Sphinx`__ source. :ref:`doctest <doctest-simple-testfile>` and Python :rst:dir:`code-block` examples will be checked, taking into account the different representation of :class:`bytes` and :class:`unicode <str>`:
+As a quick-start, here's how you would set up a ``conftest.py`` in the root of your project such that running `pytest`__ would check examples in your project's source code and `Sphinx`__ source. :ref:`doctest <doctest-simple-testfile>` and Python :rst:dir:`code-block` examples will be checked:

 .. literalinclude:: ../conftest.py
    :lines: 1-5, 7-11, 14-